EA Sports Says It 'Messed Up' By Scrubbing Colin Kaepernick From Game's Soundtrack

 Other pro football players followed his lead, swelling the ranks of silent protesters while fans and onlookers, including President Trump, erupted into heated arguments over the merits of the action.
 In the meantime, Kaepernick, who led the 49ers to the Super Bowl in 2013, has effectively fallen out of the league as no team has been willing to sign him.
 Kaepernick alleges that teams have been colluding to keep him out of the league.

-Now, he's out of a popular song played in a popular gaming franchise, too.
+Now, he is out of a popular song played in a popular gaming franchise, too.
 And the artists behind the song are not happy about it, with YG demanding an apology and Big Sean calling the move "disappointing and appalling."

 "Nobody from my team approved any of this," Big Sean added Thursday.